chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 ```

 Next we need to configure wireguard to connect to the server we have deployed.
-We will need a public and private key, and they can be generated with:
+This requires a public and private key, and they can be generated with:

 ```bash
 umask 077